-You can get more concrete answers to Question 1 by asking these next two questions:
+You can get more concrete answers to Question 1 by asking these next two questions.

 Question 2: What Are the Organizational Benefits of This Project?

 Organizational benefits are the higher-level reasons for implementing the initiative in the first place.
-These benefits could include increasing revenue, achieving compliance with regulations or strengthening customer satisfaction.
+These benefits could include increasing revenue, achieving compliance with regulations, or strengthening customer satisfaction.

 Question 3: What Are the Specific Objectives of This Project?

 Specific objectives are the outcomes this project will produce.
-These are usually specific and measureable outcomes that ultimately lead to achievement of the organizational benefits.
+These are usually specific and measurable outcomes that ultimately lead to achievement of the organizational benefits.
 Examples of project objectives are “all users tracking their sales leads in the new CRM system” or “customer response time shortened from three to two days.”